Non-Herbicide Management Options

-Maidencane can be cut and the rhizomes can be dug up but physical control is difficult because it can reestablish from seed and remaining rhizomes.
+Maidencane can be cut, and the rhizomes can be dug up.
+Although, physical control is difficult because it can reestablish from seed and remaining rhizomes.

-There is no known biological control for maidencane, although goats are known to forage on many types of emergent vegetation.
+At this time, there are no known biological controls for maidencane; although, goats are known to forage on many types of emergent vegetation.

-The only active ingredient that has been very successful in treating maidencane is glyphosate.
+The only active ingredient that has been very successful in treating maidencane is:

-Rodeo, Aquamaster, Eraser AQ, Touchdown Pro, and AquaNeat are liquid glyphosate formulations and have been effective on maidencane.
-These are broad spectrum, systemic herbicides.
+Liquid glyphosate formulations and have been effective on alligator weed above the water line but ineffective on plants in the water.
+They are broad spectrum, systemic herbicides.
 Systemic herbicides are absorbed and move within the plant to the site of action.
 Systemic herbicides tend to act more slowly than contact herbicides.
 An aquatically registered surfactant (see the label) will have to be added to the glyphosate solution for good results.